 The platform evolved as developers added features (called modules) and tweaked the code in different distributions.

-What resulted is a platform with extremely in-depth features, unrivaled content management, and relatively zero accessibility to anyone not well-versed in web design.
+What resulted is a platform with highly in-depth features, unrivaled content management, and relatively zero accessibility to anyone not well-versed in web design.

 It’s nothing against the Drupal platform.
-For someone dealing with varied content and high security needs, the platform more than preforms.
+The platform performs more than performs for someone dealing with varied content and high-security needs.

 However, in addition to the ease of use factor, there’s also market share to worry about.